- CDC Guidance

-The global community is currently experiencing an outbreak of a new coronavirus disease, known as COVID-19.
-Like you, I am concerned about this disease and I am closely following the rapidly evolving developments around it.
-Safeguarding Coloradans is of the utmost importance to me.
-I am in constant contact with local and state public health officials regarding Colorado’s response.
-I will continue to monitor this public health emergency and work with my colleagues to ensure that Colorado has the resources needed to keep constituents safe.
-I supported legislation passed by Congress that provided emergency funding to help ensure communities and states have the resources they need to combat the spread of this disease, as well as legislation to address the economic impacts Americans are experiencing as a result of the coronavirus.
+Throughout this pandemic, safeguarding Coloradans has been of the utmost importance to me and I have been in constant contact with local and state public health officials regarding Colorado’s response.
+I am continuing to monitor this public health emergency and work with my colleagues to ensure that Colorado has the resources needed to keep constituents safe.
+Since the start of the Pandemic, I supported legislation passed by Congress that provided emergency funding to help ensure communities and states have the resources they need to combat the spread of this disease, as well as legislation to address the economic impacts Americans are experiencing as a result of the coronavirus.

 Colorado has set up a line to answer general questions about coronavirus disease 2019, you can call CO HELP at 303-389-1687 or 1-877-462-2911 or email COHELP@RMPDC.org

 The best way to reduce your risk of serious infection from COVID-19 is to get vaccinated.
 There are three COVID-19 vaccines with FDA approval, all of which are safe, effective, and proven to reduce your risk of serious infection or complications from coronavirus.
 Vaccines are free and readily available, go to vaccines.gov to find a vaccination site near you.